VAhafonov/SiFiGAN/performance_measure.md

 Unfortunately I don't have enough time to research and implement this kind of metric. <br>
 I have repository with test sounds generated from different serving models(pt-fp32, pt-16) you can compare them. https://github.com/VAhafonov/sounds <br>
-Lets try to analyze performance of jit FP16 model.
+Let's try to analyze performance of jit FP16 model.
 ```bash
 $ perf_analyzer -m sifigan-pt-fp16 --input-data measurement_data/real_data_fp16.json
 ```